Quantum Computing: Lecture Notes: Hints for Exercises

 \subsection{Chapter~\ref{chap:qcrypto}}

-\ref{ex:unitaryinv}.
+\ref{ex:secretsharing}.
+Use the encoding of Exercise~\ref{ex:qonetimepad}, so that Alice and Bob need to cooperate to learn the key used to change $\rho$.\\ \ref{ex:unitaryinv}.
 Show that a unitary on Alice's side of the state won't change Bob's local density matrix $\rho_B$.\\ \ref{ex:decentpurestate}.a.
 The singular value decomposition (see end of Appendix~\ref{secsvd}) of the $d\times d$ matrix $M$ whose entries are $M_{ij}=\alpha_{ij}$ can be computed in polynomial time, you may assume this without proof.